architect/arc.codes/public/guides/upgrade.md

 If, like many, you use `@http` or `@static`, and you've configured Sandbox to operate `REST` API mode per the above instructions, you're also ready to use Architect 7.

 However, you may also want to use Architect 7 to upgrade your existing `REST` API to the shiny `HTTP` stuff.
-If so, read on, but note: **doing so is a partially destructive change, as it would result in new API Gateway URLs being generated, and your old URLs being destroyed.
-If not accounted for, this may result in downtime**.
+If so, read on, but note: **is a partially destructive change** that will result in new API Gateway URLs being generated. **Your old URLs will be destroyed** – if not accounted for, this may result in a service outage.

 #### Why upgrade to `HTTP` APIs?